Gosfield: History

 Gosfield does not appear to have enjoyed either a long or distinguished history.
 It did not warrant its own entry in the Domesday Book of 1086 (an omission that does not necessarily mean that there was no settlement in the parish in the 11th century).
-In addition the listed building description for the parish church, the Church of St Katharine, suggests that the present structure is not earlier in date than the 15th century.
-Nevertheless the village does have a history.
+In addition the listed building description for the parish church, the Church of St Catherine, suggests that the present structure is not earlier in date than the 15th century.
+Nevertheless, the village does have a history.

 Prehistoric & Roman

 The parish certainly did witness human activity well before the 11th century AD.
 The Historic Environment Record (HER) for Essex records several cropmark features in the civil parish that are almost certainly prehistoric.
 These include a circular monument some 30 metres in diameter that may have been either a late Neolithic henge, or more likely, a Bronze Age round barrow.
 Without excavation it is not possible to say what exactly the cropmark indicates.

 The HER also records that the Roman road that linked Colchester (Camulodunum) the capital of the Trinivantes, the original capital of the Roman province of Britannia, and the site of a legionary fortress, with Caistor St Edmonds (Venta Icenorum) the capital of the Iceni, runs through the village.
 Part of this Roman road is followed by the village's main road.